You'll be warmly welcomed to the town of Coleambally!

 Community Experimental/Demonstration Farm

-This farm is Council owned land that is made available to community groups to utilise for cropping.
-Tours are generally available during the biennial Taste Coleambally Festival.
+This 379 ha not-for-profit working demonstration farm is Council owned land that is made available to community groups to utilise for cropping.
+It is an exciting and original concept.
+Operating since 1996, it has provided a structure for community associations to engage in agricultural pursuits for experimental, demonstration and local fundraising purposes.
+Tours are generally only available during the biennial Taste Coleambally Festival.

 Wine glass water tower